Edgarhv/PyBer_Analysis/README.md

 The table above shows a relationship in which fare revenue is higher by city type when there is a larger ratio of drivers to rides.

 ![img](https://github.com/Edgarhv/PyBer_Analysis/blob/581fb033183bb76ee697dcaffc6ed46b307946ce/Fig8.png)
+The graph above shows how city types (Rural, Urban, and Suburban) are separated.
+One assumption that we can make is because Urban cities have the highest ridership demand.
+That is why The Urban cities far are the highest and consistent between January till April.
+On the other hand, The Rural cities fare is the lowest of the other two city types.
+Also, all the city types show a similar trend in the graph, and the lines never intersected.
 #### Summary: